rideronwheels/rideronwheels.github.io/index.md

 					<div class="container text-center">
 						<img class="logo" src="/assets/img/logowhite.png" alt="trow logo">
 						<hr>
-						<h4>"We are a group of people who believes wheels are the wings to humans, gifted by God"</h4>
+						<h4>"We are a group of people who believe wheels are the wings to humans, gifted by God"</h4>
 					</div>
 				</div>
 			</div>